mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 That is *the truth*.
 If so, you cannot say “truth creates *samsara*”.
 Some Buddhist scholars understood that the samsaric world is created by the activity of the absolute truth.
 But that is a little bit of a misunderstanding.

-If so, that’s why this discourse finds out another category so-called *tathagatagarbha*.
+If so, that’s why this discourse finds out another category so-called *tathāgatagarbha*.

 #### 19:26

-The *tathagatagarbha* is a very interesting teaching.
+The *tathāgatagarbha* is a very interesting teaching.
 In terms of general Buddhism, this idea is very important.
-If you understand the idea of *tathagatagarbha*, I think you can taste a little bit the meaning of *Shōbōgenzō*, the meaning of *time-being* mentioned by Dōgen, et cetera.
+If you understand the idea of *tathāgatagarbha*, I think you can taste a little bit the meaning of *Shōbōgenzō*, the meaning of *time-being* mentioned by Dōgen, et cetera.
 You can see a little bit.
-That’s why this discourse brings up another term, so-called *tathagatagarbha*.
+That’s why this discourse brings up another term, so-called *tathāgatagarbha*.

-*Tathagatagarbha* is the truth dwelling in... us, and all beings.
-[It is not the] abstracted idea of the principle or action – no. *Tathagatagarbha* is the real, very important ground of life.
+*Tathāgatagarbha* is the truth dwelling in... us, and all beings.
+[It is not the] abstracted idea of the principle or action – no. *Tathāgatagarbha* is the real, very important ground of life.
 It is not an abstract idea.

 You should remember this: Buddhism doesn’t investigate *process* – the process of how truth comes to [or] joins the *samsara*, or *samsara* joins to the truth.
 Not *process* of.
 That is philosophy.
 Intellectually we say, if you move from A to B, what is the A, what is the B?
 And then how can you move to B?
 Et cetera.
 This is our understanding, intellectual *[unintelligible]*.
 But Buddhism doesn’t explain *anything* in that way.
 Buddhism accepts [...] real reality as it is, right now, right here.
 In other words, we have to see the interacting relations among the many conditions in terms of the reality as it is, which is constantly arising.
 Not the process of how to arise, how to move.